 Course Description

 This course is designed for students in 11th and 12th grade who are interested in a career working with children, especially teaching.
-Students will become familiar with writing lesson plans, classroom management techniques, communication methods, integration of the content areas and other teaching related topics.
-Each student is required to complete a field experience by student teaching in a Shenendehowa elementary classroom during the 3rd and 4th marking periods.
+Students will be writing lesson plans, learning and implementing classroom management techniques, educational strategies, communication methods, integration of the CORE content areas in the elementary.
+Each student is required to complete a field experience of 30 hours by student teaching in a Shenendehowa elementary classroom during the 3rd and 4th marking periods.
+Students will be observed by their teachers, maintain daily experience logs, and write essays reflecting on their teaching practice.
+The final presentation includes a digital and physical portfolio presented to peers at the end of the course.
+This course may be taken as an elective, an approved NYS CTE Pathway or part of the Child Studies sequence.

 Course Requirements/Recommendations